Church of England: Primates

 The most senior bishop of the Church of England is the Archbishop of Canterbury, who is the metropolitan of the southern province of England, the Province of Canterbury.
-He has the status of Primate of All England.
-He is the focus of unity for the worldwide Anglican Communion of independent national or regional churches.
-Justin Welby has been Archbishop of Canterbury since the confirmation of his election on 4 February 2013.
+He has the status of Primate of All England, and is the focus of unity for the worldwide Anglican Communion of independent national or regional churches.
+Justin Welby was the most recent Archbishop of Canterbury, from 4 February 2013 to his resignation effective on 6 January 2025.
+In October 2025, Dame Sarah Mullally was named as Welby's successor – the first woman in the history of the office.

 The second most senior bishop is the Archbishop of York, who is the metropolitan of the northern province of England, the Province of York.
 For historical reasons (relating to the time of York's control by the Danes) he is referred to as the Primate of England.
 Stephen Cottrell became Archbishop of York in 2020.
 The Bishop of London, the Bishop of Durham and the Bishop of Winchester are ranked in the next three positions, insofar as the holders of those sees automatically become members of the House of Lords.